hkopenai/hk-finance-mcp-server/README.md

 Assume chart tool is available.

-* Plot a bar chart showing trend and number of new business registered each month in Hong Kong 2024.
-The month is on x-axis
+* Plot a line chart showing trend and number of new business registered each month from Jan to Dec in Hong Kong 2024.

 ## Setup